JTafej/Programming-Lessons/Games/1_18 Classes.md

 # To have the dog roll over
 jacob_dog.roll_over()
 ```
-### Try creating a new instance for your own dog.
+### Try creating a new instance(OBJECT) for your own dog.
 Call it my_dog.
 If you do not have a dog, make up a name and age of a dog!
 After you have created the new instance, try running the following code:
 ```
 print(f"Jacob's dog's name is {jacob_dog.name}.")
 print(f"Jacob's dog is {jacob_dog.age} years old.")